Nonreciprocal conversion between radio-frequency and optical photons with an optoelectromechanical system

-Recently Ref.~\cite{Metelmann} has shown that a general recipe for obtaining nonreciprocal transmission is balancing any given coherent interaction with a properly tuned collective dissipative process.
+Recently Ref.~\cite{Metelmann} showed that a general recipe for obtaining nonreciprocal transmission is balancing any given coherent interaction with a properly tuned collective dissipative process.
 This insight led to propose and implement nonreciprocity using optomechanical devices where these ingredients are available and controllable.
-Multi-mode optomechanical and electromechanical schemes have been proposed to achieve nonreciprocity and directionality, with or without relying on the direct coherent coupling between the electromagnetic input and output modes~\cite{Xu2016,Tian,Bernier,Alu,Barzanjeh,cinesiwgm,Ruesink,DMalz,Lepinay}.
-Here, similarly to the approach used in Refs.~\cite{Xu2016,Bernier} which does not require any direct interaction between electromagnetic modes, we consider a four-mode optoelectromechanical system composed of an optical cavity and an rf resonator, each coupled to two intermediate mechanical modes.
+Multi-mode optomechanical and electromechanical schemes were proposed to achieve nonreciprocity and directionality, with or without relying on the direct coherent coupling between the electromagnetic input and output modes~\cite{Xu2016,Tian,Peterson,Bernier,Alu,Barzanjeh,cinesiwgm,Ruesink,DMalz,Lepinay}.
+Here, similarly to the approach used in Refs.~\cite{Xu2016,Peterson,Bernier} which does not require any direct interaction between electromagnetic modes, we consider a four-mode optoelectromechanical system composed of an optical cavity and an rf resonator, each coupled to two intermediate mechanical modes.
 Two distinct paths of transmission between the two electromagnetic modes through the two mechanical modes are established and their relative phase forms the basis of nonreciprocity and directionality.
-Differently from Ref.~\cite{Bernier} which demonstrated the scheme in the microwave regime, here we exploit the possibility of mechanical modes to couple to fields of disparate wavelength, and we show the possibility of nonreciprocal optical-rf photon conversion.
-A similar, optical-microwave, four-modes nonreciprocal conversion scheme has been proposed in Ref.~\cite{Xu2016} which however considered a four-tone driving scheme, in which both the optical and the microwave cavity are bichromatically driven.
+Differently from Refs.~\cite{Peterson,Bernier} which demonstrated the scheme in the microwave regime, here we exploit the possibility of mechanical modes to couple to fields of disparate wavelength, and we show the possibility of nonreciprocal conversion between optical and rf photons.
+A similar, optical-microwave, four-modes nonreciprocal conversion scheme was proposed in Ref.~\cite{Xu2016} which however considered a four-tone driving scheme, in which both the optical and the microwave cavity are bichromatically driven.
 Here we simplify such a scheme and we consider an rf resonator driven by a single tone.
 In an appropriate parameter regime where the rotating wave approximation (RWA) also is valid, the system effectively becomes nonreciprocal and the transmission between the cavity and rf resonator is directional.
-In this way one can add also the additional feature of nonreciprocity to the variety of optoelectromechanical devices which have been proposed and demonstrated for the transduction of rf and microwave signals to the optical domain~\cite{Taylor,Regal1,Barzanjehold,Bochmann,Andrews,PolzikNat,Balram, Vainsecher,Takeda,Moaddel,Higginbotham, Simonsen,Forsch,Jiang,Fink,Han,Arnold,Chu,Lambert}.
+In this way one can add also the additional feature of nonreciprocity to the variety of optoelectromechanical devices, which were proposed and demonstrated for the transduction of rf and microwave signals to the optical domain~\cite{Taylor,Regal1,Barzanjehold,Bochmann,Andrews,PolzikNat,Balram, Vainsecher,Takeda,Moaddel,Higginbotham, Simonsen,Forsch,Jiang,Fink,Han,Arnold,Chu,Lambert}.